BekahHW/Homol-Construction/content/pages/showcase.md

 subtitle: New builds, remodels, outdoor spaces

 section1: >-
+  *Whether you're looking to build something new, or if you have a space you love that needs updated to fit your vision, we can help you to redefine your space.
+We’ll take the time to understand your goals and help you to not only update your space, but also to increase the value of your house.*

   ## Remodeling and New Builds

-   If you have a space you love that needs updated to fit your vision, we can help you to redefine your space.
-We’ve done everything from  [this type of update to that type of update].
-We’ll take the time to understand your goals and help you to not only update your space, but also to increase the value of your house.

    Whether you’re looking for a new house or an addition, we’re here to help you define your vision by utilizing the space and the budget you have.
 Let building a new house be an exciting and enjoyable experience as we help you to create your dream.
 If you don’t need a new house but want to expand your space, we have you covered here to.
 Some of our most popular projects are three-season rooms and additions.